filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/how-gas-works/index.md

 ---
 title: "How gas works"
 description: "Gas in the Filecoin EVM runtime works quite differently from the regular Ethereum virtual machine (EVM)."
-lead: "Gas in the Filecoin EVM runtime works quite differently from the regular Ethereum virtual machine (EVM).
+lead: "Gas in the Filecoin EVM runtime (FEVM) works quite differently from the regular Ethereum virtual machine (EVM).
 Instead of assigning a fixed gas cost in each instruction, the Filecoin EVM runtime charges FIL gas based on the WASM code execution of the Filecoin EVM runtime interpreter."
 draft: false
 images: []
 type: docs